Jackson County Litigator Defends Individuals Accused of Drug Crimes

 - Schedule III — Though less dangerous than drugs in Schedules I and II, these substances can cause bodily harm and might be habit-forming when not administered by a doctor.
 Anabolic steroids are listed within this group.

-- Schedule V — Cough medicines that contain codeine and other mediations that might include a narcotic substance as an ingredient are placed into Schedule V.
+- Schedule V — Cough medicines that contain codeine and other medications that might include a narcotic substance as an ingredient are placed into Schedule V.

 Marijuana is treated separately from other drugs in Missouri.
 If you are found with fewer than 35 grams, it is charged as a misdemeanor.
 No jail time is given to individuals possessing 10 grams or fewer than marijuana.